 The ‘more’, ‘shoulda’s’ and ‘coulda’s’ were preaching failure to me at every turn.

-As a Reformed church planter, I preach and believe in the sovereignty of God—the biblical teaching that God lovingly controls and directs all things for His glory and our good.
-God’s sovereignty has captivated me since the day I first heard it taught.
+As a Reformed individual, I preach and believe in the sovereignty of God—the biblical teaching that God lovingly controls and directs all things for His glory and our good.
+God’s sovereignty has captivated me since the day I first heard it taught from scripture.
 It occupies my thinking during many of my waking hours.
 But seeing my response to my friend’s flight back to the world made me wonder: do I really believe what a say I believe?

 Seriously!
 Do I?